Cyber Monday Email Ideas: When You’re Not Sure What To Send

 • Playing on scarcity: “They’re going quick!”, “Today only!”

-• Setting deadlines: countdown GIF timers are a very popular way to do it.
+• Setting deadlines: countdown GIF timers are a very popular way to do so.

 A Cyber Monday email with a Last day sign and a countdown timer